pranavvss/Multi-Stream-Vision/README.md

-# Multi Stream Vision-Real Time Object Detection
+> [!NOTE]

-(NO HARDWARE REQUIRED), (NOT FOR ABSOLUTE BEGINNERS)
+>NO HARDWARE REQUIRED, MUST BE INTERMEDIATE PYTHON PROGRAMMER

 An advanced real-time detection system capable of recognizing multiple objects, hands, and faces within a video stream.
 (Could be also done on a Pre-recorded video)

 ---------------------------------------------------------------------------

-## Video Example-
+**Video Example-**

 https://github.com/user-attachments/assets/1d4c14ac-b2b7-43b4-8250-7fa2d30a7297

 ---------------------------------------------------------------------------
 ![gitupload](https://github.com/user-attachments/assets/bbd25df3-3505-4f9c-8ec1-f62805b04730)

-### Note :
+> [!NOTE]

-Some objects may not get detected as I am using a pre trained dataset, But if you want to enter custom data for your project you can learn it by following my [previous project](https://github.com/pranavvss/Hand-Face-detection-model-using-python) where i have shown how you can enter your own data and implement them in a program.
+> Some objects may not get detected as I am using a pre trained dataset, But if you want to enter custom data for your project you can learn it by following my [previous project](https://github.com/pranavvss/Hand-Face-detection-model-using-python) where i have shown how you can enter your own data and implement them in a program.

 ---------------------------------------------------------------------------

-## Project Info-
+**Project Info- **

 This project involves developing an advanced real-time detection system capable of recognizing multiple objects, hands, and faces within a video stream.
 Leveraging the YOLOv5 model for object detection, MediaPipe for hand tracking, and OpenCV Haar Cascade for face detection, the system efficiently processes video feed from a webcam.
 This project demonstrates the integration of powerful computer vision tools and techniques to create a versatile and responsive detection system.
 The project also uses CUDA and cuDNN for GPU acceleration, ensuring the system operates with minimal lag, providing a smoother and faster user experience.

 ---------------------------------------------------------------------------

-## Project Requirements
+**Project Requirements**

-### 1. Programming Language:
+**1. Programming Language: **
 Python (Somewhere between 3.11 to 3.12) [Download Python](https://www.python.org/downloads/)

 ---------------------------------------------------------------------------

-### 2. Libraries and Frameworks i have used:
+**2. Libraries and Frameworks i have used:**

 2.1 OpenCV
 Used for video capture, image processing, and Haar Cascade for face detection.
 [Download](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html)